iliasam/OpenSimpleLidar/README.md

 It is really cheap - its components cost less than $30.
 See "TotalBOM" with price calculations.

+Now I'm updating the documentation for this LIDAR.
+Some of it I'm writing to the project wiki: https://github.com/iliasam/OpenSimpleLidar/wiki

 [Please take the simple survey about assembling instructions](https://docs.google.com/forms/d/127PN3ydydF8poReQAPeC-vXDqIst-CIAj8u08tnh1lM)